-Division of State Audit December 8, 2020
+Division of State Audit December 2, 2021

-Mater J. Stickel
+Math J. Stickel

-AP Austin Peay State University
+APAUSTIN Peay State University

 Austin Peay State University (APSU) does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex (including pregnancy), sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by APSU.
-Inquiries or complaints regarding Title IX should be directed to the Chief Diversity Officer and Title IX Coordinator, LaNeeca Williams, williamslr@apsu.edu, 931-221-7690, 418 College Street, Office of Equity and Inclusion Rm 116, Clarksville, TN 37044.
+Inquiries or complaints regarding Title IX, should be directed to the Chief Diversity Officer and Title IX Coordinator, williamslr@apsu.edu , 931-221-7690, 418 College Street, Office of Equity and Inclusion in Rm116, Clarksville, TN 37044.
 Other inquiries or complaints regarding non-discrimination policies may be directed to the Director of Equal Opportunity and Affirmative Action, Title IX Deputy Coordinator, Sheila Bryant, bryantsm@apsu.edu, 931-221-7178.
-The Austin Peay State University policy on nondiscrimination can be found at http://www.apsu.edu/policy.Policy 6:001 AP123/2-21/0
+The Austin Peay State University policy on nondiscrimination can be found at Policy 6:001 AP149/12-21/0